department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/redirect-request.md

 ### Type of request
-- [ ] We are retiring or taking down a page and need to redirect the URL (complete reidrect section)
+- [ ] We are retiring or taking down a page and need to redirect the URL (complete redirect section)
-- [ ] We are changing the URL of an existing page (complete reidrect section)
+- [ ] We are changing the URL of an existing page (complete redirect section)
 - [ ] We need a custom vanity URL (complete vanity URL section)

 ### Implementation date